ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 === "External ExpressLRS Modules"

-    1. Press the MDL Key.
+    1. Press the ++"MDL"++ Key.
-        - Older Radios or those with only a Menu key will need to long-press the Menu key to access the Model Menu.
+        - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.
         - Consult your Radio User's Manual on how to get to the Model Menu.
-    2. Press the Page key until you reach the Model Setup Page.
+    2. Press the ++"PAGE"++ Key until you reach the Model Setup Page.
 On Colored Screen Radios, this should not be needed.
     3. Scroll down until you reach the Internal RF settings.
-Set this to Off.
+Set this to `Off`.
     3. Scroll down until you reach the External RF settings.
-    4. Set the Mode to CRSF.
+    4. Set the Mode to `CRSF`.
         - You can also change the baudrate setting at this point.
     5. (Optional) Set the Receiver ID to a Unique Number.
-    6. Press the RTN Key or Exit the Model Menu
+    6. Press the ++"RTN"++ Key or Exit the Model Menu

     <figure markdown>
     ![ExternalRF BW](../../assets/images/txprep-bw-externalRF.jpg)